|Monthly Tech-Tip |

 In the end, while it may be feasible to increase the body expansion, most often it is more practical to control crazing by adjusting the chemistry of the fired glaze in such a way that fired properties are maintained while expansion is decreased.
 Just remember, if a glaze crazes, it is a sign of big trouble; not the type of thing that small adjustments, material additions, or firing changes are going to easily solve.

-G2926B (center and right) is a clear cone 6 glaze created by simply adding 10% silica to Perkins Studio clear, a glaze that had a slight tendency delay-craze on common porcelains we use.
-Amazingly it tolerated that silica addition very well and continued to fire to an ultra gloss crystal clear.
-That change eliminated the crazing issues.
-The cup on the right is a typical porcelain that fits most glazes (because it has 24% silica and near-zero porosity).
-The center one only has 17% silica and zero porosity (that is why it is crazing this glaze).
-I added 5% more silica to the glaze, it took that in stride, continuing to produce an ultra smooth glossy.
-It is on cup on the left.
-But it is still crazing just as much!
-That silica addition only reduces the calculated expansion from 6.0 to 5.9, clearly not enough for this more severe thermal expansion mismatch.
-Substituting low expansion MgO for other fluxes will compromise the gloss, so clearly the solution is to use the porcelain on the right.
+G2926B (center and right) is a clear cone 6 glaze created by simply adding 10% silica to Perkins Studio clear (a glaze that had a slight tendency delay-craze on common porcelains we use).
+Amazingly that glaze tolerated the silica addition very well, continuing to fire to an ultra gloss crystal clear.
+That change eliminated the crazing issues on most of our bodies.
+The cup on the right is one of them, that body is vitreous, near-zero-porosity, and fits most glazes.
+Why?
+Because it has 24% silica in the recipe.
+The center porcelain is also dense and vitreous, but it only has 17% silica, that is why it is crazing this glaze.
+Then I added 5% more silica to the glaze, it continued to produce an ultra smooth glossy, and applied it to the 17% body on the left.
+Why did not fix the crazing?
+That silica addition to the glaze only reduces the calculated expansion from 6.0 to 5.9, clearly not enough to fix the problem.
+So, the obvious solution seems to be use the porcelain on the right.
+Are you wondering why adding silica to a body raises its thermal expansion, and adding it to a glaze lowers it?
+Mineralogy is the reason.

 In ceramics, cristobalite is a form (polymorph) of silica.
 During firing quartz particles in porcelain can convert to cristobalite.
 This has implications on the thermal expansion of the fired matrix.